Mar-Ber/MMWD_Application/README.md

 ## MMWD_Application

-This project has been created as a part of the Mathematical Methods of Decision Support program for the purpose of implementing the Tabu Search method to the transportation problem entitled by our team as MMWD Delivery Company.
+This project has been created as a part of the Mathematical Methods of Decision Support program for the purpose of implementing the Tabu Search method to the transportation problem entitled as MMWD Delivery Company.

 ### Problem Description